rsakamot/ansible-zabbix/README.md

-ansible-zabbix_server
+ansible-zabbix
 =====================

-zabbix_server install using ansible
+zabbix-server and zabbix-agent install using ansible-playbook.